forelock7/htmlcss-main/README.md

     }

 -   Writing Mode:

-    -   Commonly 'Inline' (from left to right) and 'Block' (from top to bottom)
-    writing-mode: vertical-rl; - right to left
-    writing-mode: horisontal-bt; -from bottom to top
+    -   Commonly 'Inline' (from left to right) and 'Block' (from top to bottom) body {writing-mode: vertical-rl;} - right to left body {writing-mode: horisontal-bt;} -from bottom to top
+    -   marging and padding properties are not multi lang, so wrighting mode is not applied to those properties

+-   Direction:
+    body {direction: rtl;}